poanetwork/token-wizard/.github/ISSUE_TEMPLATE.md

-If you are reporting a problem with ICO Wizard, please include the following information:
+If you are reporting a problem with Token Wizard, please include the following information:

 ### Which network did you use?
 (Mainnet, Kovan, Rinkeby, etc.)